 Surfshark vs Atlas VPN

-We take two very popular VPN providers in Surfshark and Atlas VPN and put them under the microscope.
-This post breaks down features into easy-to-digest categories so you can quickly refer to whatever matters to you most.
+This post breaks down all of their features into easy-to-digest categories so you can quickly refer to whatever matters to you most.
 We’ll look at everything from their server speeds to the quality of their customer support.
-It’s through rigorous hands-on testing that we can then determine which VPN is best for you to use.
+This way, you’ll be able to tell at-a-glance which VPN is right for you, and know exactly what you’re paying for.

 Can’t choose between Surfshark and AtlasVPN?